When Asked About Human Rights Issues, Trump Pointed to His Website

 In September 2017, the Department of Education announced that it was rescinding Obama-era guidelines on sexual assault in schools, narrowing the definition of sexual harassment and increasing the burden of proof in assault claims.

 This year the Trump administration announced that it would bar organizations that provide abortion referrals from getting federal family planning funds, known as a “domestic gag rule.”
-It would prevent organizations like Planned Parenthood from receiving federal funding under Title X; however, a federal judge issued an injunction in April.
+It would prevent organizations like Planned Parenthood from receiving federal funding under Title X.

 At the same time, the Trump administration has also reinstated a “global gag rule.”
 The initial law, which was reinstated in January 2017, prohibits foreign NGOs from using U.S. family planning aid to perform or promote abortion.
 In March 2017, the administration expanded the law to include global health aid to foreign NGOs, and then in March of this year expanded the law even further, such that organizations that give money to foreign NGOs that perform abortions would not be eligible for U.S. health aid.